-Parliament discussed this episode on July 15 and July 23, 2014.
-The Prench
+Parliament discussed this incident on July 14, July 21, and July 22, 2014.
+The French Parliament discussed this episode on July 15 and July 23, 2014.

 Once this first stage of the qualitative pre-study is achieved and we are able to identify the peculiarities of the language used in parliamentary debates, we need to move to the next stage.
 In this second step, we will continue collecting key concepts and larger semantic patterns (evidential claims, interpretative frames, agendas for action) and will detect cross-contextual and diachronic variability of semantic contents, as it is explained in Annex I. However, in this stage, we will analyze a larger amount of parliamentary files.
 For each conflict, we will study at least three documents (debates or resolutions) published in each conflict country's parliaments and three documents in each non-conflict countries' parliaments.
 These documents must necessarily be related to different moments of the time range.